 Adirondack Peak Fall Color

-New shooting locations and some of the most beautiful fall foliage in the Adirondacks.
+In the spectacular Indian Lake region, with some of the most beautiful fall foliage in the Adirondacks!

 Each section of the Adirondack Park is distinctively different, harboring its own scenic wonders.
 The south-central Adirondack lake country around Indian Lake is carpeted with lush forests sprinkled with numerous lakes and ponds.
 The autumn forests explode with color; yellows, oranges and reds are mixed with aquamarine, tangerine, cherry, peach — the colors creating impressionistic paintings on the waters.
 With the changing of the seasons, fog rises from the waters most mornings, softening the colors to beautiful pastels.